kape6379/Portfolio/README.md

-# Collections of Projects and Academic Exploration
+# Collection of Projects and Academic Exploration
 By Kate Pendavinji

 ## PawTrax (Software Development)